testorancza/Portfolio/README.md

 ![Portfolio](https://github.com/testorancza/Portfolio/assets/126068971/ece748b7-6c9f-4d93-98b7-627be7a418bb)

 Welcome to my Portfolio where you can find various projects from a Data Science field.
+Enjoy and leave a comment.

 ## List of currently available projects